thephez/docs-core/docs/reference/transactions-opcodes.md

 ## Base Opcodes

-The <<glossary:opcodes>> used in the pubkey scripts of standard <<glossary:transactions>> are:
+The [opcodes](../resources/glossary.md#opcode) used in the pubkey scripts of standard [transactions](../resources/glossary.md#transaction) are:

 * Various data pushing opcodes from 0x00 to 0x4e (1--78).
-These aren't typically shown in examples, but they must be used to push <<glossary:signatures>> and <<glossary:public keys>> onto the stack.
+These aren't typically shown in examples, but they must be used to push [signatures](../resources/glossary.md#signature) and [public keys](../resources/glossary.md#public-key) onto the stack.
 See the link below this list for a description.

 * `OP_TRUE`/`OP_1` (0x51) and `OP_2` through `OP_16` (0x52--0x60), which push the values 1 through 16 to the stack.